 12) A course provider may allow students to transfer credit for a law degree from another course provider without needing the approval of the BSB.

 13) Students must commence the vocational component of Bar training within five years of completion of the academic component (including any relevant re-sits).

-14) In exceptional circumstances, a student may apply to the BSB for permission to commence the vocational component before completion of the academic component.
+14) Students affected by the COVID-19 lockdown may apply to the BSB for permission to commence the vocational component before completion of the academic component.
 An application is unlikely to be granted unless:

-- the offer of a vocational component course place remains open despite the outstanding results;
+- the offer of a place on a vocational component Bar Training Course place remains open despite the outstanding results;

-- results are outstanding in no more than one subject and the subject is being taken as a first attempt;
+- results are outstanding in no more than two subjects;

-- there is clear evidence from the course provider that the final overall classification of the incomplete law degree is predicted to be at (or above) the minimum standard;
+- there is clear evidence from the course provider that the final overall classification of the incomplete UK Law Degree is predicted to be at (or above) the minimum standard;

-- the student and their vocational component course provider accept that the student must withdraw from the course if the student does not satisfactorily complete the academic component by 1 October of the year in which the student commences the vocational component.
+- the student and their vocational component Bar Training Course provider accept 1 December of the year in which the student commences the vocational component.

 - Early commencement of the vocational component – Application Form